 So you just got your first baby Leopard gecko, now what?
 I still remember the day when I got my first baby Leopard gecko.
 The little plastic container lined with paper towel.
 On the way home you can’t help to want to peek inside all the time.

-Since then I had a few more trips like this, traveling little friends from the pet shop and they all become beautiful adults with long, happy lives.
+Since then I had a few more trips like this, traveling little friends from the pet shop.
+They all become beautiful adults with long, happy lives.
 Here are my 5 tips for new baby Leopard gecko owners.

 Handle baby Leopard geckos with care

-Apart from proper the handling later in life, baby Leopard geckos need to be handled with care from the time they are still in their first travel container – when arriving at home, rather place this container in the larger container first and just take this lid off instead of trying to take it out.
+Apart from proper the handling later in life, baby Leopard geckos need to be handled with care.
+This is especially true during the time they are still in their first travel container.
+When arriving at home, rather place the container in the larger container first and just take this lid off instead of trying to take it out.

-When picking up or handling a new baby Leopard gecko, rather scoop it up with your fingers acting as a ‘cage’ around them as suppose to gripping it or letting it having the opportunity to dash and fall from your hand.
-You can also use your other hand for cupping.
-Use slow movements and restrict handling to a bare minimum.
+When a new baby Leopard gecko is picked up, or handled, rather scoop it up, with your fingers acting as a ‘cage’.
+Gripping a baby Leopard gecko is tricky and potentially dangerous.
+By letting a Leopard gecko walk freely in the palm of your hand, the opportunity to dash and fall from your hand is also high.
+In this case, use your other hand for cupping.
+When handling a baby Leopard gecko, use slow movements and restrict handling to a bare minimum.

 Allow your new baby Leopard gecko to adapt in its new environment

 It is said that most problems with new baby Leopard geckos occur within the first few days – during adaptation period.
 During this time it is crucial that new babies are left alone to adapt.

 Don’t spend too much time ‘hovering’ in front of display enclosures and don’t move the cage furniture around at all.
 Albeit difficult, also try not to open the enclosure unless completely necessary (e.g. cleaning and feeding times).
 This will ensure less variation in the immediate temperature and light cycles and ultimately less stress for the little one.